The Castles Ukraine provide something interesting for anyone. Here is a list of notable ones you should stop by.

 The castle is the most recognizable part of the city and has served as a major regional and national tourist attraction for a number of years.

-Whenever it was originally built, it has been subsequently, “remodeled,” a number of times since then.
-At the turn of the fifteenth century, the voivode of Krakow, Spytek of Melsztyn began the project of updating the castle, which had grown outdated, but was still vital to local defense.
+Whenever it was originally built, it has been subsequently, “remodelled,” a number of times since then.
+At the turn of the fifteenth century, the voivode of Krakow, Spytek of Melsztyn began the project of updating the castle, which had grown outdated but was still vital to the local defence.
 During this upgrade, the old towers were renovated and ten new towers were installed.

-From 1434 until it was annexed by the Russian Empire in 1793, the castle played a significant role in the defense against the Cossack, Ottoman, and Tatar invasions, with the castle being attacked by Tatar hordes 51 times between the fifteenth and seventeenth centuries.
+From 1434 until it was annexed by the Russian Empire in 1793, the castle played a significant role in the defence gainst the Cossack, Ottoman, and Tatar invasions, with the castle being attacked by Tatar hordes 51 times between the fifteenth and seventeenth centuries.

 Since then, the castle had seen its status as a military fortification stripped on two separate occasions.
 During these times, it was used as a military prison.